Donna Crystal Llewellyn

 Christine T. Chang

 Christine T. Chang received her B.S. in Mechanical Engineering with an Aerospace Concentration from Cornell University in 2004.
 After an undergraduate cooperative education experience at NASA Johnson Space Center in Houston, Texas, she then went on to work for them post-graduation as a pyrotechnic test engineer and a design engineer.
 In 2007, she relocated to Seattle, Washington, to work at Boeing Commercial Airplanes, first as a design engineer, then later as a stress analyst.
 Christine earned her M.S. in STEM Education in 2013 from Boise State University.
 In 2012, she began teaching math, science, engineering, and technology at Foothills School of Arts and Sciences in Boise, Idaho.
-She now serves as the Project Manager of the Institute for STEM and Diversity Initiatives at Boise State.
+She now serves as the Project Manager of the Institute for STEM and Diversity Initiatives at Boise State and is proud to be the lead mentor for The Chickadees, a high school level, all-girls FIRST Robotics Competition team.
 Christine believes that all students should have equitable access to inspiring and motivating experiences in the STEM fields.

 Jocelyn Cullers received a BA in Rhetoric from the University of Illinois in 2003.
 While working in an administrative role for the Office of Business and Financial Services at the University of Illinois, she earned her MBA from Eastern Illinois University in 2011.
 She then transferred to the University of Illinois legal office where she managed the legal matters database, wrote SQL-based reports, provided continual training to front-end users, and served as a core team member on a business process improvement project.
 She left the University of Illinois in August 2014 and relocated to Boise.
 Jocelyn accepted the position of Data Analyst with the Institute for STEM and Diversity Initiatives in July 2015.
 She is excited to continue her career in higher education at Boise State University.